TEKHOO/Pro4S/README.md

     ⚠️ It is recommended that the PDB file contain only the single protein chain to be predicted, and it should be named Chain A.

-    If you have a solubility label file for the protein, place it in `/Pro4S/test/pdb`.
+    If you have a solubility label file for the protein, place it as `/Pro4S/test/test.txt`.
 If not, the model will default the true label to 0 in the output file.

-3. **Use Masif to Calculate Protein Surface**
+3. **Calculate Protein Feature**

     Run `masif.sh`:

+    ⚠️ If the PDB file name contains special characters, we will automatically exclude it to prevent errors in Masif.

     ```bash
     cd Pro4S/scripts/
+    conda activate masif
     bash masif.sh
     ```

+    Run `seq_structure_feature.sh`:

+    ```bash
+    conda deactivate
+    conda activate pro4s
+    bash seq_structure_feature.sh
+    ```

 4. **Run the Model**

     By default, we use the finetune model from the article for testing.
-If you need to change it, modify the `-ck_point` in `Pro4S/scripts/test.sh`.
+If you need to change it, modify the `-ck_point` .
 Available options are `classification`, `regression`, and `finetune`.

     Run `test.sh`:

     ```bash
-    bash test.sh
+    conda activate pro4s
+    python test.py \
+    -ck_point finetune
     ```

 6. **View the Output**